Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

-A desirable choice may be done by requiring the non-propagation of the Ricci scalar.
-Imposing the condition of $\alpha=-[4(n-1)/n]\beta$ on the linearized Ricci scalar equation (\ref{LE-0}), the non-propagating Ricci scalar is implemented as
+A desirable choice may be achieved by requiring a non-propagation of the linearized Ricci scalar ($\delta R=0$).
+Imposing a condition of $\alpha=-4(n-1)\beta/n$ on the linearized Ricci scalar equation (\ref{LE-0}), the non-propagating Ricci scalar is achieved as